hi-ko/joplin-server-ubuntu-install/README.md

     then, you can use `joplin.service` to run joplin as a systemd service as follows:

     1. edit the `joplin.service` file to make sure in particular that `ExecStart` points to a copy of `run.sh` that is executeable and you tested above.
-    2. `sudo cp joplin.servce /etc/systemd/system`
+    2. `sudo cp joplin.service /etc/systemd/system`
     3. `sudo systemctl daemon-reload`
     4. `sudo systemctl enable joplin`
     5. `sudo service joplin start`